 Percentage of people who are satisfied with their overall life satisfaction

 Statistics NZ General Social Survey

-Data available only from 2008.
+New data series began from 2014.
 Indicators are updated in May and November each year; for those indicators where new data or survey results have become available.